Srinidhiiscool4/Srinidhiiscool4/README.md

 ### Hi there 👋
 **Srinidhiiscool4/Srinidhiiscool4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-My name is Srinidhi, and I am currently working on Web Designg.
+My name is Srinidhi, and I am currently working on Web Design.
 Here are some things abou me:

 ![octocat](https://github.com/Srinidhiiscool4/Profolio/assets/129084212/a0590c74-db9c-4b7b-ad31-4c5b49a424bf)